EOSC-CZ/sablona-dokumentace/NMA-en/technical-documentation/content-understandability.md

 # Machine readability

-Machine actionable requests can be made to NMA via REST API or OAI-PMH.
+Machine actionable requests can be made to NMA via REST API or OAI-PMH interfaces.

 Example API request to output all records in JSON:
 ```